Trona Airport

 Trona Airport (IATA: TRH, FAA LID: L72) is a public airport five miles north of Trona, in Inyo County, California.
 It is owned by the United States Department of the Interior, Bureau of Land Management.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but this airport is L72 to the FAA and has IATA code TRH.

 History

 During World War II it was an outlying airstrip supporting the U.S. Marine Corps Auxiliary Air Station Mojave located near Mojave, California.

 In 1976-78 Golden West Airlines scheduled de Havilland Canada DHC-6 Twin Otters direct to Los Angeles (LAX).

-The musical group The Corrs shot their YouTube music video "Breathless" at Trona Airport on May 17–19, 2000, which hit #7 on Billboard charts in 2000.
+The musical group The Corrs shot their music video "Breathless" at Trona Airport on May 17–19, 2000, which hit #7 on Billboard charts in 2000.